farTooOld/Kicad_BreadBoard/README.md

 Lastly, this Video is NOT a Tutorial on Simulation or, on Kicad usage...

-PARTS: Jumper-Wires, BreadBoards (Mini and 81x53) FOOTPRINT's and SYMBOL's are posted Here at Github.
 Also posted is the Jumper-Wire (FreeCAD for those desirous of Tweaking and/or Creating new Jumpers)

 BB dimensions vary depending brand/source these are based on my hardware and are within a few Millimeters of one-another.
 Wires/Jumpers are dimensionally close-enough for use but are not Exact - Many represent an Average that will enable use for Straight and Angled orientation with only Minor notice...(I hope!)